ashish-egov/elk/README.md

   }
 }

-  "title": "Updated Elasticsearch Course", "description": "Learn how to use Elasticsearch and Kibana for search and analytics" }

 ```

 In this example, Elasticsearch will only update the document if the  current version  number is "1".
 If the version number has been incremented by another update operation, Elasticsearch will return a  version conflict error.